Manhattan - The Place for City Art

 Variety Theater - East Village

-by Joelli
+by Lisi

 The views of Times Square, in the Theater District, is what one sees coming up from the subway steps to the street, so you have a upward movement of lines and perspective.
 This constricted view tends toward abstraction of forms, yet eveything is true to the scene.